The question that actually matters

 Every plastic water bottle puts some plastic into your water.
 That is the uncomfortable starting point, and pretending otherwise would be dishonest.
 The real question is not whether a bottle sheds microplastics.
 It is how much, where the particles come from, and what you can do about it.

 Most people assume the answer is simple.
 Plastic bottles are bad, glass and metal are good.
-The science says otherwise.
+The science is messier than that.
 In a 2025 study by France's food safety agency ANSES, researchers measured microplastic levels across drinks sold in glass, plastic, and metal containers.
-For most beverages they tested, including soft drinks, iced tea, and beer, glass bottles contained 5 to 50 times more microplastics than plastic bottles or cans.
+For several beverages they tested, including soft drinks, lemonade, iced tea, and beer, glass bottles carried more microplastics than the same drinks in plastic bottles or cans, averaging around 100 particles per litre against roughly 2 to 30 in plastic.
 The source was not the glass.
 It was paint flaking off the metal caps used to seal the bottles.
-ANSES did note that for water specifically, the difference was much smaller.
-But the broader finding is a useful reminder: closures, coatings, and sealing interfaces can matter as much as, or more than, the bottle body itself.
+ANSES noted that for water specifically the difference was much smaller.
+The broader finding is a useful reminder: closures, coatings, and sealing interfaces can matter as much as, or more than, the bottle body itself.
+You can read the ANSES summary of that study directly.

 The NOBO Bottle is engineered around what the science actually shows.
 This article walks through the major pathways microplastics take into the water you drink, explains how four common bottle materials compare, and shows where the design choices in the NOBO come from.
+It is one post in our modular 28-410 water system.
 The goal is not a perfect bottle.
 No such thing exists.
 The goal is a bottle designed with the dominant pathways in mind.

 A quick note on plastic names